 Gold Weave

 This jiu-jitsu Gi weave falls somewhere between the single and double weave.
 As a result, it strives to improve the gi’s durability and lightweight by combining the benefits of both weaves in a single gear.
-His premium-grade weave, on the other hand, maybe more expensive.
+His premium-grade weave, on the other hand, may be more expensive.

 Single Vs Double Weave Gi: Which one to Choose?